 The best part about it is how you can basically park it anywhere.
 Once you're finished, you park it anywhere you want, as long as it's on a public street and not in the way of anything.
 This is the part that I find the coolest.
 There are no stations that you have to pick them up and drop them off at.
 And the people who charge the Birds pick them up at night from wherever you dropped them off!

-Update - Bird Scooter Review: I took a ride on one of the scooters for about 15 blocks.
+Bird Scooter Review: I took a ride on one of the scooters for about 15 blocks.
 I loved it.
 It's quick.
 It takes a few mins to get use to depending on your experience.
 The acceleration is a little jerky when you let on and off the accelerator, it's not smooth.
 You'll have to ride it to see what I mean.
-In terms of cost, it's ($1) per ride + ($0.15/minute) as of 10/21/17.
+In terms of cost, it's ($1) per ride + ($0.15/minute) as of 2017/2018.
 So about $5 per 30 minutes.
 The few dollars riding these around everyday can add up fast.
 Just like a starbucks drink.
 In comparison to the Breeze/Hulu bikes, the bikes are $25/month or $7/month for students, and it requires exercise (a good thing).
 The Bird app is fast, extremely user friendly, and similar to the Uber app.
 Overall a pleasant experience.
 I feel lucky to have been one of the first people in the world to experience this new tech.

 Here's some pictures I've taken around town of the Birds, this was when they first launched, before they had Bird logos on them: